Normal anxiety and anxiety disorders in teenagers

 - your local community health centre or local mental health services.

-Most anxiety disorders respond well to treatment, particularly if the disorders are treated early.
 Psychological treatment usually focuses on strategies to help teenagers cope with anxiety.
-This means that teenagers learn to manage anxiety rather than avoiding it.
+This means that teenagers learn to manage anxiety rather than avoid it.
 Teenagers don’t usually need medication, but health professionals might prescribe it under certain circumstances.

 Supporting teenagers with anxiety disorders at home

 - Acknowledge your child’s fear – don’t dismiss or ignore it.
-Let your child know you’re there to support and care for her.
+Let your child know you’re there to support and care for them.

-- Gently encourage your child to do the things that he’s anxious about.
-But don’t force him to face situations he doesn’t want to face.
+- Gently encourage your child to do the things that they’re anxious about.
+But don’t force them to face situations they don’t want to face.

 - Wait until your child actually gets anxious before you step in to help.

-- Praise your child for doing something she feels anxious about.
+- Praise your child for doing something they feel anxious about.

 - Avoid labelling your child as ‘shy’ or ‘anxious’.
-Try to refer to him as ‘brave’ or another positive term.
-After all, your child is trying to overcome his difficulties.
+Try to refer to your child as ‘brave’ or another positive term.
+After all, your child is trying to overcome their difficulties.

-- Try to be a good role model for managing your own stress and dealing with your own anxiety.
+- Try to be a good role model by managing your own stress and dealing with your own anxiety.

 Teenagers recovering from anxiety disorders